 The Czech Republic is governed under the constitution of 1992.
-The president, who is the head of state, is elected by the legislature for a five-year term and is eligible for a second term.
+The president, who is the head of state, is elected for a five-year term and is eligible for a second term.
 The prime minister is the head of government.
 The bicameral Parliament consists of the 81-seat Senate, whose members are elected by popular vote to serve six-year terms, and the 200-seat Chamber of Deputies, whose members are popularly elected for four-year terms.
 Administratively the country is divided into 13 regions and the capital city.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.